 How to smoke salmon safely

 Hot Smoked Salmon is completely safe as long as you follow good food handling practices, and ensure that you are keeping things clean, sanitary, and cooking it properly.

-Make sure your salmon hits 150° for at least 30 minutes, for instance, and when you are cleaning and prepping the fish it is very important to keep the air clean and prevent cross-contamination.
+Make sure your salmon hits 150° for at least 30 minutes, for instance, and when you are cleaning and prepping the fish it is very important to keep the area clean and prevent cross-contamination.